amplience/dc-demostore-core/README.md

 In the [Fork and Deploy](#fork--deploy-dc-demostore-core) section you will have already created your local environment variable and the same on your vercel deployment.

-We just need to change `NEXT_PUBLIC_DEMOSTORE_CONFIG_JSON` to the outputs from the dc-demostore-cli import for both local and in Vercel.
+We just need to change `NEXT_PUBLIC_DEMOSTORE_CONFIG_JSON` to the outputs from the dc-demostore-cli import for both local and in Vercel (Settings --> Environment Variables)

 The outputs for both are in friendly copy and paste formats, see below for more details.